10 Things That Will Kill Your Car’s Resale Value

 Sperber says that tinted windows are often an instant turn-off for potential buyers, “especially the rear window, as it often affects the lines on the rear defroster.”
 Removing that window tint can often damage that defroster, he continues.
 Beyond that, he blanches at buying cars with lowered or raised suspension, since he has “no assurance that it was done correctly.”
 If suspension modifications aren’t done properly, factory warranties are at risk.
 He doesn’t want to buy a car that doesn’t drive like a new car would—and neither would most people.

-From the dreaded “check engine” light to dangerously low tire pressure, here are the automotive issues you should deal with ASAP.
+From the dreaded “check engine” light to dangerously low tire pressure, here are the car problems you’ll regret ignoring.